Is Your Dog Acting Strange? Learn About Symptoms and Remedies to Abnormal Behavior

 Distinguishing Between Anxiety and Bad Behavior

 Some of the symptoms of anxiety such as defecating indoors or tearing at the furniture could just be simple misbehavior and poor training.
 However, this is strange behavior nonetheless and these are things that need to be corrected as early on as possible.
-A dog acting strange in this way will be more difficult to train the longer that it displays this behavior.
+A in this way will be more difficult to train the longer that it displays this behavior.

 A dog that was once potty-trained but is now relieving itself indoors may be showing signs of anxiety but if your dog never really learned the concept of going to the bathroom outdoors, it may simply be behaving poorly as a result of inadequate training.
 However, there are ways to curb this behavior and make sure that your dog learns the proper habits, whether or not they are a result of anxiety.